Holiday Decorations Do's and Don’ts: HOA Rules For Holiday Decorations

-It is a good idea to remind residents of the rules prior to each holiday.
-You can communicate your HOA decorating policies on your website, in your community newsletter or by email or postal mail.
-Also, be sure to inform new residents of these policies as soon as they move in.
-An experienced community association management company can help you effectively communicate your decorating policy to current and new residents.
+Always remind residents of the rules prior to each holiday.
+Communicate your HOA decorating policy so your residents have multiple opportunities to see it – via your community website, newsletter, email, and/or direct mail.
+Also share the décor guidelines with new residents upon move-in.
+An experienced community association management company can help you effectively communicate these policies to current and new residents.

-Everyone’s taste is different, so refrain from imposing your personal preferences on others.
-A holiday decoration that has sentimental value to one resident could seem tacky to another.
-Likewise, having several lighted displays might feel traditional to you while seeming gaudy to your neighbor.
+Make sure you’re not imposing your personal preferences on others.
+Remember, everyone’s taste is different.
+A holiday ornament that has sentimental value to one resident may seem tacky to another.
+Several lighted pieces may feel traditional to you but seem gaudy to your neighbor.

-The bottom line is that taste is very subjective, so don’t get caught up in disputes about a resident’s aesthetic preferences.
-If many residents complain about certain types of décor or about a particular neighbor’s choices, arrange for a discussion among all HOA members about possibly amending your governing documents.
+Taste is very subjective – don’t get caught up in disputes about a resident’s aesthetic preferences.
+If many residents complain about a certain neighbor’s décor, arrange a huddle among all HOA members about possibly amending your governing documents.

-The rules that apply to individual homes will be different from those that apply to your common areas.
-Make it clear that residents may not decorate common areas without the explicit permission of the HOA board.
-Putting décor in areas that the HOA maintains can open the HOA to liability risks.
+The rules for individual homes differ from those for common areas.
+Clearly communicate that residents may not decorate common areas without explicit permission from the HOA board.
+Placing decorations in common areas opens the HOA to liability risks.

-If your HOA does decide to display holiday decorations in places such as your lobby or clubhouse, it is best to opt for nonreligious ones.
-For example, stick to a winter wonderland theme in December and images of spring flowers in March.
-If your community really wants religious displays, be sure you are representing the full range of faiths.
+If your HOA does place decorations common areas like your lobby or clubhouse, opt for nonreligious ones.
+For example: a winter wonderland theme in December, a spring flower theme in March, etc. If your community prefers more religious displays, make sure you represent the full range of faiths.

-Focusing your holiday decorating policies on noncontroversial aspects like safety, times, places and quantity will provide your community with necessary guidelines while leaving you with a lot less headaches.
-To learn more about how to set holiday decorating and other important HOA policies, contact FirstService Residential, the leading community association management company in Texas.
+Focusing your holiday decor policies on noncontroversial aspects like safety, times, places, and quantity will provide clear guidelines to your community, leaving you with much fewer headaches in the long run.
+To learn more about how to establish holiday decorating and other important HOA policies, contact FirstService Residential, the leading community association management company in Texas.